 Thanks to it, users see a real change after selecting a given option or functionality.
 Moreover, they’re also able to decide whether browsing through such a number of products is acceptable for them.
 If not, visitors can either sort the results or continue narrowing them down.

-Product filtering and sorting vs. SEO
+E-commerce Product filtering and sorting vs. SEO

-Designing appropriate product filters and sorting options can be extremely beneficial when it comes to improving internal linking and increasing organic traffic to the site.
+Designing appropriate product filtering and sorting options can be extremely beneficial when it comes to improving internal linking and increasing organic traffic to the site.
 However, you need a bit of skillfulness so as not to endanger your positions in the search results.
 What should you pay attention to?

-Depending on the size of your store, the implementation of product filters will lead to the creation of a few hundred new subpages.
+Depending on the size of your store, the implementation of e-commerce product filters will lead to the creation of a few hundred new subpages.
 If you want to fully take advantage of their potential, you need to ensure proper deployment.
 The pages should have friendly URLs containing easy-to-remember keywords separated by dashes “-“.
 Moreover, there shouldn’t be any special characters like #,^,* or &.

 Unique meta tags with the name of the applied filters are another important element.
 Thanks to them, it’s possible to distinguish pages with product filters from category pages.
 Moreover, it’s also crucial to create category descriptions containing phrases related to newly generated links.
 Filter names should be placed in the H1 headers of selected categories.

 New URLs within a single website may lead to the creation of duplicate content.
 Unfortunately, product filters that haven’t been optimized properly cause such duplication.
 If for some reasons it’s impossible to implement the links mentioned above, try using the following methods: